1tushr/user-registration-fastapi/README.md

     uvicorn main:app --reload
     ```

-2. **Access API Documentation**: Once the server is running, you can access the API documentation at `http://127.0.0.1:8000/docs`.
+2. **Access API Documentation**: Once the server is running, we can access the API documentation at `http://127.0.0.1:8000/docs`.

 ## API Endpoints